anjumyaseen/password_safe/Readme.md

 ## 🔒 Locking

 - Lock Now: File → Lock Now (Ctrl+L) immediately locks the app (for all tabs).
-- Auto‑lock: enable and set timeout in Preferences.
+- Auto‑lock: enabled by default at 60 seconds; change or disable in Preferences (in seconds).
 Any user activity resets the timer.
 - Unlock: Help → Unlock Current Vault… prompts for the master password and re‑enables the active tab.